Hundreds of U.K. schools receive hoax bomb threat email, police say

 LONDON — More than 400 schools in the U.K. received a hoax bomb threat email on Monday, police said, as they reassured parents that their children were safe.

 “Nationally, more than 400 schools and colleges have received emails claiming a device has been planted and demanding cash,” the Humberside Police Department said in a statement.
-Humberside is located in the northeast of England.
+Humberside is in northeast England.

 “Please don't worry — the threat is not believed to be credible,” the department tweeted.